CenterForDigitalHumanities/TPEN3/_posts/2024-07-01-create-an-account.md

 ## TPEN Users by Rerum

-The user accounts for TPEN3 will be managed by the [Rerum service](rerum.io), which creates a public User Agent for each account which can be linked to other personal identities.
+The user accounts for TPEN3 will be managed by the [Rerum service](rerum.io) which creates a public User Agent for each account.
+A user account can register with other Rerum applications and can be linked to other personal identities.

 ![image](https://github.com/CenterForDigitalHumanities/TPEN3/assets/1119165/49463b62-c607-44d8-bcdc-54a8ed589276)

-If you have an existing account at t-pen.org, the 2.8 platform, you might consider using the same email address to transition with some automation.
+If you have an existing account at t-pen.org in the 2.8 platform, you might consider using the same email address to transition with some automation.
 Our [Migration Guide]({{ site.baseurl }}Migration-Guide) will help you with the process.